cucapra/pollen/flatgfa-c/README.md

 ## Development

-Build lib by running:
+Build the lib by running:

 ```
 $ cargo build
 ```

 This will also update the header file `include/flatgfa.h`.
-The lib will be build in `target` of the parent directory.
+The lib will be built in `target` of the parent directory.